 Applying to colleges in “Competitive California”

-California is one of the most sought out destinations in the United States, especially for potential college students.
+California is one of the most sought out destinations in the United States, especially for students applying to colleges.
 As may rising high school seniors know, choosing where to apply for college is not just about where the best educational opportunities may be.
 Where you go to college is where you will ultimately spend your next four years adapting to significantly more difficult schooling, potentially living far from your family, and meeting a whole new group of people in an environment that you and everyone else are brand new to.
 Loving the city that you move to for college plays more of a roll than many anticipate when it comes to choosing where to apply.
 This is just one of the reasons why California colleges are becoming more and more competitive.

 California plays host to 9 University of California (UC) schools, 23 California State University (CSU) schools, and over 150 private institutions.
 However, even with such a large number of universities in California, UCLA had almost 100,000 applicants this past year.
 While most of the other eight UC’s had around 85,000 applicants, no school can accept this many students.
-To ease the discomfort that these numbers inevitably arise, note that CSU schools each received around 50,000 (plus or minus up to 10,000) applications this past fall and most publish acceptance rates around 65%.
+To ease the discomfort that these numbers inevitably arise, note that CSU schools each received around 50,000 (plus or minus up to 10,000) students applying to colleges this past fall and most publish acceptance rates around 65%.
 Disclaimer: CSU Long Beach, CSU San Diego, and Cal Poly SLO each had only 30-35% acceptance rates this past fall.
 However, these three CSU’s are definitely the outliers; the other 20 schools are all around the 65% rate.
 USC is California’s most popular private school, receiving 60,000 applications, but accepting only 16% of them.

 These numbers are very unsettling, especially for rising high school seniors preparing to send in applications this fall.
 While California residents have typically higher acceptance rates to the public UC and CSU schools (not so much with the private schools, though), formatting your application to fit the competitive “market” is something that all students planning to apply in California are struggling with.
 This article will quickly break down the general pieces of college applications, and hopefully help you format your application to better fit the competitive acceptance market.